jaihon1/IFT6758-Project/blog/_posts/2021-11-3-milestone-2.md

 ##### Selected Features
 Feature Selection technique: Domain knowledge
-Using feature selection, we selected the following features to train our neual network models:
+Using feature selection, we selected the following features to train our neural network models:

 | Feature     | Encoding |
 | ----------- | ----------- |